 Adults breed in ponds or deep pools in slow-moving creeks.
 Where ponds are seasonal in nature, thickets and log jams along riparian corridors provide important non-breeding habitat.
 Populations are most likely to persist in areas with multiple breeding sites surrounded by suitable non-breeding habitat(N. Scott and G. Rathbun in litt.
 1998).

 Life History, Abundance, Activity, and Special Behaviors

-The primary predators on R. draytonii include garter snakes (Thamnophis spp.), raccoons (Procyon lotor), and great blue herons (Ardea herodias).
-Less frequently, red-legged frogs are eaten by American bitterns (Botaurus lentiginosus), black-crowned night herons(Nycticorax nycticorax), and rarely by red-shouldered hawks (Buteo lineatus)(Jennings and Hayes 1990; Rathbun and Murphy 1996).
+The primary predators of R. draytonii include garter snakes (Thamnophis spp.), raccoons (Procyon lotor), and great blue herons (Ardea herodias).
+Less frequently, Red-legged frogs are eaten by American bitterns (Botaurus lentiginosus), black-crowned night herons(Nycticorax nycticorax), and rarely by red-shouldered hawks (Buteo lineatus)(Jennings and Hayes 1990; Rathbun and Murphy 1996).
 Other introduced species such as the bullfrog (Rana catesbeiana) and non-native fish also prey on the frog.

 Trends and Threats

 Many factors are contributing to the decline of R. draytonii populations, the main being habitat destruction and degradation.
 Introduced predators and perhaps disease have also contributed to the decline of this species.

 This species has been extirpated from 99% of its Sierra Nevada range and is believed to be extinct in the Central Valley.
 Breeding populations remain along the coast, from San Mateo County to San Luis Obispo County.
 In 1996, it was declared a threatened species and over 4 million acres of habitat were designated as critical.
 However, in 2006 developers sued and 90% of that habitat designation was lost.